-Mr. Chong Yu Keung
+Mr. Chong Yu Keung (resigned on 27 August 2021)

 CHAIRMAN AND CHIEF EXECUTIVE OFFICER

 The Company has neither a designated chairman nor chief executive officer and the day-to-day management of the Group's business is handled by the executive Directors collectively.
 The Board believes that the present arrangement is adequate to ensure an effective management and control of the Group's business operations.